 Supervision of Clinical Practice

-The supervision of clinical practice takes place in small groups with an assigned clinical tutor in order to offer students an intimate environment and a highly focused training in the technique and practice of psychoanalytic psychotherapy.
+The supervision of clinical practice has two modes: weekly small group supervision in a group of maximum 4 students with an experienced psychoanalytic supervisor; and weekly, over 25 weeks, one-to-one supervision with an experienced psychoanalytic supervisor.
+Students get their clinical experience in appropriate psychotherapy, mental health and social care settings.
+Central to this work in these different settings is the task of listening and responding psychoanalytically to the material articulated by the patient/client.
+In this way students receive a highly focused training in the technique and practice of psychoanalytic psychotherapy.
 Practical questions, such as how to commence work as a psychotherapist, how to maintain a correct position vis à vis the patient, the early sessions, the place of interpretation, the role of the transference, etc. are all looked at in detail.
-Central Freudian texts on psychoanalytic technique are used as a basis for the discussion of ongoing clinical formation, with students presenting their active case material in rotation for peer and tutor supervision.
+Central Freudian texts on psychoanalytic technique are used as a basis for the discussion of ongoing clinical formation in the small group, with students presenting their active case material in rotation for peer and tutor supervision.
+One-to-one supervision provides a weekly opportunity to speak through sessions with individual patients/clients.

 Clinical Diagnostics and Research